 Take your cinnamon rolls from simple to sensational with the addition of pumpkin and Kashmiri Garam Masala.
 When I started looking for a pumpkin dessert, because it is that time of year, the thought of pies, cookies and loaves just seemed…boring.
-Enter the pumpkin cinnamon roll.
+Enter the pumpkin rolls.
 I was SOLD as soon as I saw this post on Smitten Kitchen, and in making them found the recipe spot on!
 I barely adapted it, just a little spice make-over with one of our secret ingredients, Kashmiri Garam Masala, and some maple in the frosting.
 The results should be illegal.
 I know I say that about all the desserts, but this one is seriously irresistible.

 We opted for maple syrup and buttermilk in the glaze to round out the flavor profile.
 Next time I think trying coconut oil in place of some of the butter could be tasty, and orange in the frosting.
 Stay tuned!
 This one will definitely be back.

 - 3 ½ cups all-purpose flour, plus extra for rolling out

 - ¼ cup packed light or dark brown sugar

 - 2/3 cups pumpkin puree, canned or homemade

 - 1 large egg

 - Oil for coating rising bowl